ysoftware/Calcal/README.md

 ## Calcal - The Calorie calculator
-_App that helps me count my calories_
+_iOS / macOS app that helps me count my calories_

 ### My approach
 - There is no calorie limit per day